JymPatel/GTU/readme.md

 ## solution to problems listed by GTU
-here is all my lab work for college!!
+here is all my lab work of college!!

 ### what this repo contains
 completed (i mean,i am not working now)